Pr0j3c7t0dd-Ltd/ee-brownbag-ai-todo-clone/specs/technical-specs.md

 ### 6.3.
 Error Handling
 Implement proper error handling when performing data operations, especially during drag-and-drop interactions, to ensure a robust user experience.

+## Misc notes

+- Use the '@Query' format and not the '@ObservedObject' format per the models
+- import UniformTypeIdentifiers statement to import the UTType enum.
+- Make sure models have an init method
+- Make sure to import SwiftData

 ## Summary